Born 1955 | Eastern Cape, South Africa

 Later this South African landscape artist began working in bright dynamic colour combinations in loose landscapes on watercolour paper using acrylic focusing on areas of the Cape, West Coast and Karoo.

-More recently he has started combining up to six different mediums, creating richly toned, textural feeling to his subjects which include trees, nudes and landscapes.
-He is a skilled draughtsman, and is able to move from realism to abstractionism with ease.
+More recently he has started combining up to six different mediums, creating richly toned, textural feeling to his subjects which include trees, nudes and landscapes in his art and paintings.
+He is a skilled draughtsman, and is able to move from realism to abstraction-ism with ease.

-Gadd has matured his original, more realistic style to become looser, fresher and more abstract in his later South African artworks.
+Anthony Gadd as an artist has matured from his original, more realistic style to become looser, fresher and more abstract in his later South African Paintings.
 His fresh approach has appealed to the public and galleries and in a short space of time he has become a very successful artist.